Performance

 Culling System

-The culling system is a feature that improves performance by stopping the simulation of characters that are not drawn on the camera.
+Culling is a function that improves performance by stopping the simulation of characters that are not drawn to the camera or that are more than a certain distance away from the camera.

 This feature greatly improves performance in first-person FPS and VR.